MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/arc-gateway.md

     - Linux: `sudo systemctl restart himdsd`

+### Refresh needed for machines re-enabled without gateway

-### If an Arc-enabled machine with an Arc gateway is deleted from Azure Arc and re-Arc-enabled without an Arc gateway, a refresh is needed to update its status in the Azure portal
+If an Arc-enabled machine with an Arc gateway is deleted from Azure Arc and re-Arc-enabled without an Arc gateway, a refresh is needed to update its status in the Azure portal.

 > [!IMPORTANT]
 > This issue occurs only when the resource is re-Arc-enabled with the same ARM ID as its initial enablement.